In 1912, labor union leader and suffragette Rose Schneiderman gave a speech during a textile mill strike in Lawrence, Massachusetts. In it she said:

 "What the woman who labors wants is the right to live, not simply exist — the right to life as the rich woman has the right to life, and the sun and music and art.
 You have nothing that the humblest worker has not a right to have also.
 The worker must have bread, but she must have roses, too."

 The writing on this site will reflect these ideals.
 Most of the content will deal with topics in economics.
 Our goal is to guarantee an engaging experience regardless of the reader's background in the subject.
-We both fell in love with economics because its tools can help answer questions that would otherwise be confounding.
-Hopefully we can impart some of that passion and curiosity to our readers.
+Hopefully we can impart some of our knowledge and curiosity to our readers.

 Sean and Will met while studying in the economics department at the University of Massachusetts Amherst as undergraduates.
 At UMass they bonded over the heterodox approach of the department and eventually a love of English soccer.
 Today they are both pursuing PhDs in economics.